 Why Do Employers Ask This?

-"Tell me how you handled a difficult situation at work" one of the better interview questions asked, both for you and the interviewer, and here are the reasons why (from the interviewer's standpoint; we'll get to you soon):
+This question is one of the better interview questions asked, both for you and the interviewer, and here are the reasons why (from the interviewer's standpoint; we'll get to you soon):

 - It's a solid, basic, open-ended question that an interviewer can ask any candidate.